MJWeldy/BirdNET_transfer_learning/README.md

         The arguments are the model version number and the path to the audio data

 To train a new classifier
-    populated 'data/foreground' and 'data/background' with audio following the instructions found in the scaper tutorial https://scaper.readthedocs.io/en/latest/tutorial.html
+    create a folder at 'data/foreground' and 'data/background' and populate those folders with audio following the instructions found in the scaper tutorial https://scaper.readthedocs.io/en/latest/tutorial.html

     Then use poetry to run 'train_classifier.py'